The subgroup identification problem for finitely presented groups: Initial questions and observations

+Bridson and Wilton \cite{BriWil} give an in-depth analysis of the finite presentation problem, showing that it is not uniformly solvable in several classes of finitely presented groups \cite[Corollary C]{BriWil}.
+Moreover, they construct a finite presentation of a group with polynomial Dehn function (and hence solvable word problem) which has unsolvable finite presentation problem \cite[Theorem E]{BriWil}.

-Having shown it is impossible to determine presentations of subgroups, we shift our attention to the question of finding subgroups.
+Having seen that the finite presentation problem is unsolvable in general, we shift our attention to similar questions.
 By considering the trivial group, and the fact that the triviality problem is undecidable, one can show that there is no algorithm that, given two finite presentations $P,Q$, determines if $\overline{P}$ embeds in $\overline{Q}$ or not.
-The following two stronger results were obtained in \cite{Chiodo}.
+The following two stronger results were obtained in \cite{Chiodo}, and are closely related to the subgroup identification problem.

 \begin{thm}[{Chiodo \cite[Theorem 6.8]{Chiodo}}] There is a finitely presented group $G$ such that the set of finite presentations of groups which embed into $G$ is not recursively enumerable. \end{thm}